CodePushGo/website/src/content/blog/en/capacitor-ota-updates-staying-compliant.md

 3\. **Channel-based testing**
 Test fixes on a select group of users before rolling out updates widely.

-Capgo also ensures compliance with robust security measures like end-to-end encryption and a partial update system, which minimize disruption for users while maintaining high standards.
+CodePushGo also ensures compliance with robust security measures like end-to-end encryption and a partial update system, which minimize disruption for users while maintaining high standards.

 ## Conclusion

 Managing OTA updates while staying compliant with app store rules requires careful planning and the right tools.
-Capgo, with over 23.5 million updates delivered and 750 apps in production [\[1\]](https://capgo.app/), offers a dependable solution for handling OTA updates within platform guidelines.
+CodePushGo, with over 23.5 million updates delivered and 750 apps in production [\[1\]](https://capgo.app/), offers a dependable solution for handling OTA updates within platform guidelines.

 The secret to [effective OTA update management](https://capgo.app/blog/open-source-licecing/) lies in using robust compliance tools and monitoring systems.
 By employing end-to-end encryption and strictly following platform requirements, developers can ensure both security and smooth operations during updates.

 Even experts in the field emphasize the importance of fast and compliant updates.
 As NASA's [OSIRIS-REx](https://science.nasa.gov/mission/osiris-rex/) team noted:

-> "@Capgo is a smart way to make hot code pushes (and not for all the money in the world like with @AppFlow) :-)" [\[1\]](https://capgo.app/)
+> "@CodePushGo is a smart way to make hot code pushes (and not for all the money in the world like with @AppFlow) :-)" [\[1\]](https://capgo.app/)

 For developers aiming to balance compliance with timely updates, a solid update management system is crucial.
 Tools offering features like instant rollbacks, real-time analytics, and channel-based distribution help teams deliver updates efficiently while staying within compliance boundaries.